Do personal debts die with you?

 In general, when you die your debts will either be repaid from your estate or are written off.
 Your family do not become liable at any stage unless they are party to a loan or have provided a personal guarantee, in which case they will become liable for the whole outstanding amount.

 Scotland Debt Solutions provides professional debt advice to anyone living in Scotland.
-We have four offices around the country, and offer same day meetings free of charge.
+We have five offices around the country, and offer same day meetings free of charge.